forminator/react-wire/README.md

 With this new code:

-- all `FancyInput` uncontrolled usage is working as expected without any change
+- all the `FancyInput` uncontrolled usages are working as expected without any change
 - the Top-level component (`FancyList`) will not re-render each time the value changes
 - only detailed components (`FancyInput`, `List`) will re-render each time the value changes
-- `FancyInput` is now controllable and can be used as a controlled or uncontrolled component by passing a wire.
+- `FancyInput` is now controllable and can be used as a controlled or uncontrolled component by passing a wire
 - `FancyList` can be controllable if you want:

 ```tsx